 - The engine will only allow one thread to build scripts at any one time, since this is something that changes the internal state of the engine and cannot safely be done in multiple threads simultaneously.

-- Reference counters for objects that will be refered to by scripts in different threads must be thread safe in order to avoid race conditions as multiple threads attempt to update the same reference counter.
+- Reference counters for objects that will be referred to by scripts in different threads must be thread safe in order to avoid race conditions as multiple threads attempt to update the same reference counter.
 The library provides a pair of functions to facilitate the implementation of thread safe reference counters.
 See asAtomicInc and asAtomicDec.

 - Many of the add-ons are not thread safe.
 Either create your own or make sure you review the add-ons you wish to use to guarantee thread safety.